-- " Treat providers and their staff with courtesy, dignity and respect. - " Pay all premiums and applicable cost sharing (i.e., deductible, coinsurance, copays). - " Make and keep appointments, to be on time, call if you will be late or must cancel an appointment, and to have your DHMP identification card available at the time of service and pay for any charges for non-covered benefits. - " Report your symptoms and problems to your primary care provider and to ask questions, and take part in your health care. - " Learn about any procedure or treatment and to think about it before it is done. - " Think about the outcomes of refusing treatment that your primary care provider suggests. - " Follow plans and instructions for care that you have agreed upon with your provider. - " Provide, to the extent possible, correct and necessary information and records that DHMP and its providers need in order to provide care. - " Understand your health problems and participate in developing mutually agreed upon treatment goals to the degree possible. - " State your complaints and concerns in a civil and appropriate way. - " Learn and know about plan benefits (which services are covered and non-covered) and to contact a DHMP Health Plan Services representative with any questions. - " Inform providers or a representative from DHMP when not pleased with care or service.
+- > To treat providers and their staff with courtesy, dignity and respect. - ➤ To pay all premiums and applicable cost sharing (i.e. deductible, coinsurance, copays). - To make and keep appointments, to be on time, call if you will be late or must cancel an appointment and to have your DHMP identification card available at the time of service and pay for any charges for noncovered benefits. - To report your symptoms and problems to your primary care provider and to ask questions and take part in your health care. - To learn about any procedure or treatment and to think about it before it is done. - To think about the outcomes of refusing treatment that your primary care provider suggests.

+- To follow plans and instructions for care that you have agreed upon with your provider. - To provide, to the extent possible, correct and necessary information and records that DHMP and its providers need in order to provide care. - To understand your health problems and participate in developing mutually agreed upon treatment goals to the degree possible. - To state your complaints and concerns in a civil and appropriate way. - To learn and know about plan benefits (which services are covered and non-covered) and to contact a DHMP Health Plan Services representative with any questions. - To inform providers or a representative from DHMP when not pleased with care or service.